AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 * Virtual Report Suites are now known as 'Views'
 * Classifications are now known as 'Lookup datasets'
 * Customer attributes are now known as 'Profile datasets'
+* Hit containers are now known as 'Event' containers
+* Visit containers are now known as 'Session' containers
+* Visitor containers are now known as 'Person' containers

 ## Key use cases